 Postings for jobs in the field of cybersecurity have increased by 74% over the last five years.
-Cisco report estimates there are 1 million cybersecurity jobs unfilled around the world.
+Cisco report estimates there are 1 million cybersecurity jobs unfilled around the world which is why so many are interested in online degrees in cyber security.
 US News and World Report classified a career of information security analysis 5th on its list of top jobs in technology.
 Nationally, the average wage is $88,890 and much higher in cities like San Francisco and New York.

 But women account for only 11% of the global information security workforce, according to the Women’s Society of Cyberjutsu, and only 1percent of its top leadership.